Jacqueline Lovell

 Jacqueline Lovell (born 9 December 1974) is an American actress born and raised in Southern California.
 During the 1990s, she modeled for magazines such as Playboy and Penthouse as Sara St. James, and was known for her roles in erotic videos and films.
-Throughout the 2000s, she mostly acted in television shows.
-In 2017 she created and directed a dark comedy miniseries, Forest Bathing: Friends W/Benefits, in which she also acted.
+Although she stopped acting in sexploitation films from the early 2000s onwards, to appear in various TV or film productions, Lovell is best remembered for her roles in B-movies from the 1990s, Femmes Fatales calling her a "Scifi siren" and "the blonde bombshell who often irradiated Full Moon's horror films".
+She is sometimes credited as Jackie Lovell.